theandrewbailey/gram/README.md

 			* Enter this at /adminLogin to show this configuration page.
 		* admin_importExport
 			* Enter this at /adminLogin to download or upload a site export.
 This password should be the strongest since it can affect every piece of data and configuration on this site.
-	1. Pay attention to other options:
+	1. The Configuration and Localization article in the example site has more detail on the rest of these configurations, but for now, pay attention to these:
 		* page_title
 			* This is the site's name and page titles.
 		* site_security_baseURL